mickem/nscp/docs/docs/api/index.md

 Alternatively you can enable the WEBServer module on the CLI afterwards:

 ```
-nscp web install
+nscp web install --password <MY SECRET PASSWORD>
 ```

 ### Configuration

 Edit the `/settings/WEB/server` section in the `nsclient.ini` configuration file.
+The default values `password` and `allowed hosts` (`/settings/default`) are shared by all modules (i.e. NRPEServer and NSClientServer) if you want to have separate values for the WEBServer you can override them under `/settings/WEB/server`.

 ```
-[/settings/WEB/server]
+; MODULES - A list of modules.
+[/modules]

+; WEBServer - A server that listens for incoming HTTP connection and processes incoming requests.
+It provides both a WEB UI as well as a REST API in addition to simplifying configuration of WEB Server module.
+WEBServer = enabled

+[/settings/default]

+; PASSWORD - Password used to authenticate against server
+password = <MY SECRET PASSWORD>

 ; ALLOWED HOSTS - A comaseparated list of allowed hosts.
 You can use netmasks (/ syntax) or * to create ranges. parent for this key is found under: /settings/default this is marked as advanced in favor of the parent.
 allowed hosts = 127.0.0.1,192.168.2.0/24

-; PASSWORD - Password used to authenticate against server parent for this key is found under: /settings/default this is marked as advanced in favor of the parent.
+[/settings/WEB/server]

+; PORT NUMBER - Port to use for WEB server.
+port = 8443s

+; CERTIFICATE - Ssl certificate to use for the ssl server
-password = icinga
+certificate = ${certificate-path}/certificate.pem
 ```

 Restart the `nscp` service afterwards.